starkblaze01/Pdf-To-Image/README.md

 - `pdftoimg -i <pdf_path> -o <output_folder_path> -f <format> -d <dpi> -g <True/False>`

 #### Example usage:

+To convert single PDF to image by specifying absolute path:
 - `pdftoimg -i /Users/starkblaze01/Bova/file_name.pdf -o /Users/starkblaze01/output_folder`

+To convert multiple PDFs in a directory to images in the sample folder:
+- `pdftoimg -i /Users/starkblaze01/Bova/input_folder -o /Users/starkblaze01/output_folder`
+- **Note:** Using this will convert all the PDFs present in input_folder directory and its sub-directories.

 Definitions:
 - -i for input pdf_file path
 - -o for output_folder path